-As of December 31, 2018, we had 241 employees, six of whom are executive officers.
+As of December 31, 2019, we had 348 employees, six of whom are executive officers.
+Our sales force currently consists mainly of contract employees, with the sales management being employees.
 Additionally, from time to time, we hire temporary contract employees.
 None of our employees are covered by a collective bargaining agreement, and we are unaware of any union organizing efforts.
 We have never experienced a major work stoppage, strike, or dispute.
 We consider our relationship with our employees to be good.